snipe-scripts/snipe-queue/README.md

 # Features:
 - Priority Queue based on discord roles
 - Stackable priority based on roles.
-If you have two roles one with 10 and other with 20, you will have 30 priority.
+If you have two roles one with 10 points and other with 20 points, you will have 30 priority points.
 - Optimized
 - Easy to use